 "I missed Ja'Marr on a go and I missed Ja'Marr on a slant," Burrow said.

-On a first-and-10 from his own 30 with 1:10 left, Burrow had Chase open deep down the right side, but couldn't connect.
+On a first-and-10 from his own 30 with 1:10 left, Burrow had Chase open deep down the right side, but they couldn't connect.

 Chase, who got nearly half of his yards on a 32-yard YAC in space on the first series, thought it would have been nice.

 "A walk-off tuddy," Chase said.
-"We just missed it."
+"We just didn't do it."

 TEE AND JA'MARR

 Higgins announced his return on a fourth-and-two, 42-yard touchdown pass that cut the Chargers' lead to 27-20 with 2:53 left in the third quarter.
 He had already made some game-breakers in the first half on slants when he converted a fourth-and-one for eight yards and ran another for 20 yards with three defenders on him.
-This time he open long with the Chargers sitting.
+This time he opened long with the Chargers sitting.

 "We all saw the first half they were jumping those in-breakers," Higgins said.
 "Joe saw it.
 On that play, he gave me the signal and the rest is history."